 Getting there: From the Stuttgart HBF take a regional train (RE).
 The trip is about an hour and the Bundesland ticket applies.

 The best part about living (or visiting) in Europe is how easy it is to country hop.
 Being close to the western border of Germany, Stuttgart is the perfect homebase for international day trips.
 The quaint French town of Colmar lies in the Alsace region, an area along the border of France and Germany that has been fought over by the two countries for centuries.
 In towns like Colmar (and Strasbourg, it’s more well known neighbor) you’ll find a mix of German and French touches, like half-timbered houses and stores selling towers of macarons.
 French is mainly spoken, but they also speak German and English.
-Fun Fact: the builder of the State of Liberty, Alexandre Gustave Eiffel, was born in Colmar and there’s a smaller version of the bronze lady as you enter the town.
+Fun Fact: the designer of the State of Liberty, Alexandre Gustave Eiffel, was born in Colmar and there’s a smaller version of the bronze lady as you enter the town.
 You can also visit his birthplace, it’s a now a museum.

 Colmar has a rich history as a heavily visited trading post, with small boats coming traveling along the river to the marketplace to sell their goods.
 Strolling along Colmar’s narrow cobblestone streets is a great way to immerse yourself in this charming town, but I’d recommend also taking a boat tour to see the city from a different perspective.
 Window shopping the gorgeous pâtisseries or enjoying a cold beer outside on a patio are wonderful ways to enjoy your day trip.
-Or, if it starts raining like it did when we visited in late September, slipping inside a tiny restaurant or one of the many indoor shopping district will work too.
+Or, if it starts raining like it did when we visited in late September, slipping inside a tiny restaurant or one of the many indoor shopping districts will work too.

 Getting there: The easiest way to get to Colmar is to drive.
 Lucky for me I had a friend with a car who wanted to go.
 You can rent a car, or check for a ride share that’s headed that direction.
 Driving time is about 3 hours.